D4rkMindz/cevi-web_API/README.md

 Afterwards you can start your local Apache Server with [XAMPP](https://www.apachefriends.org/index.html).
 To visit your Website you have to open http://localhost/<project_directory>/.

+## Deployment

+To deploy the application, you need a

 ## Todos
 - create setup script
 - replace IDs with Hashes